sergei-nntu/orb/docs/orb/README.md

 # orb

----

-This section includes all documentation of the **orb** repository. orb - Open Robotic, the web interface for controlling robots.
-***Note:*** It's a prototype, and it's not supposed to be used in production.
+This directory contains all the documentation for the **orb** project (builds, system architecture, project structure, source code, and more).